-- Importance and utility - Instructional potential - Choose words that your students don't already know! - · Conceptual understanding - o Choose sets of Tier Two words for instruction.
-Words should be taught in - o Students can create lists of Tier Two words as synonyms for Tier One words.
+- Importance and utility - Instructional potential - Choose words that your students don't already know! - Conceptual understanding - Choose sets of Tier Two words for instruction.
+Words should be taught in context. - Students can create lists of Tier Two words as synonyms for Tier One words.
 Ex.: happy = thrilled, ecstatic, jubilant